 - You will not be allowed to drive home, so be sure you have a ride available.

 - A nurse will call you the day after surgery to see how you feel and answer any questions you may have.

 - Call the hospital if you have questions or concerns that you feel need to be addressed immediately.

 - To contact the Cumberland Healthcare Surgery Department, call 715-822-7370.

-Cumberland Healthcare is pleased to welcome our newest provider, Amy Bair, MD.
-Dr. Bair is a general surgeon who specializes in the surgical treatment of a variety of areas involving the breast, skin, chest, and abdomen.
-Dr. Bair practices open, laparoscopic, and endoscopic techniques to treat abnormalities of the gallbladder, stomach, intestine/colon, and hernias.
+Cumberland Healthcare welcomes our newest provider, Amy Bair, MD.
+Dr. Bair is a general surgeon specializing in the surgical treatment of various areas involving the breast, skin, chest, and abdomen.
+Dr. Bair practices open, laparoscopic, and endoscopic techniques to treat gallbladder abnormalities, stomach, intestine/colon, and hernias.